National Emergency Laparotomy Audit (NELA)

 Who conducts NELA?

-All NHS hospitals in England and Wales conducting emergency laparotomy surgery must report the data of these procedures to NELA.
+All NHS hospitals in England, Wales and Northern Ireland conducting emergency laparotomy surgery must report the data of these procedures to NELA.
 They are then audited against national standards.

 Thousands of collaborators around the UK, including clinicians, research nurses and other hospital staff, input data into NELA every year.
 Without their invaluable contribution the audit could not function.